 - Adding context to improve your organization’s security posture as more workloads move to the cloud.

-The next step in the evolution of this technology is intelligent CSPM, which includes data and identity security.
-This involves using first-generation CSPM tooling with non-person identities and intelligence, including data automation and remediation.
+The next step in the evolution of this technology is intelligent CSPM cloud security that provides data and identity context to better prioritize risks, automation and workflows, and remediation capabilities.

 With intelligent CSPM, organizations can continuously identify and monitor every possible relationship between identities and data that exists across the public cloud.
 Further, identifying security and compliance issues can help you improve the visibility and control of your cloud.